-Brittany - A Cyclist's Guide
+Brittany - A Cycling Guide

 Cycling has a rich history in Brittany.
 Robert Capa took this photo in Pleyben during the 1939 Tour de France.
 It was taken in front of the bicycle shop owned by Pierre Cloarec, one of the cyclists in the race.
 Photo: fixed gear